 That question caused me to switch to the .38 Special +P for carry, and today all of my revolvers are sighted in for that round – none of them are sighted for Magnums.
 I went through the same evolution with the 1911 versus the 9mm.
 Remember that I started out with the 1911 and the .45ACP for my autoloading needs, but quickly shifted to the 9mm and then almost as quickly adopted the MSF pistol (the Glock 19, specifically.)
 When I carry an autoloader, it’s a compact 9mm loaded with Speer Gold Dot +P rounds.

 Today, luckily, the choice has been made easier; the study that Greg Ellifritz did, for instance, puts better numbers to my informal research and gives a much better picture of the overall performance of the common self defense cartridges.
 I believe it to be the best data we have on a very difficult-to-quantify subject, and you should read the linked article.
 (It’s important to actually read what Greg wrote; if you just look at the charts, you’ll be missing some very important information.)

-You’ll note that Rob also recommends small revolvers for carry.
+You’ll note that I also recommend small revolvers for carry.
 The revolver shares some surprising characteristics with the MSF pistol, including efficiency (no controls other than the trigger to manipulate in order to shoot) and reliability.
-Of course, as he points out, there are compromises: the reduced capacity and the harder-to-master double action trigger.
+Of course, there are compromises: the reduced capacity and the harder-to-master double action trigger.
 Still, the MSF pistol can really be considered the ultimate evolution of the revolver, which is why they’re both the best choices today!

 -=[ Grant ]=-